 The American Southwest is a broad term covering Southern Nevada, Southern California, Arizona, Utah and New Mexico.
 To cover all of these areas in one trip would take a several weeks or even months, so I would recommend breaking it down into smaller sections.

 I’ve spent a lot of time exploring this beautiful area over the years.
-I’ve run 4 overland tours from Mexico to Alaska, worked on conservation projects in the Southwestern National Parks and have enjoyed a few of my own road trips through these vast landscapes.
+I’ve run four overland tours from Mexico to Alaska, worked on conservation projects in the Southwestern National Parks and have enjoyed a few of my own road trips through these vast landscapes.

-The result?
 This epic 14 day itinerary which showcases the best of what the southwest has to offer.
 This itinerary involves a good amount of hiking so it’s physically quite demanding, however these hikes can be adjusted to suit your own fitness levels.